enfantbenidedieu/scientisttools/README.md

     * Multiple Factor Analysis of Mixed group (MFAMIX)
     * Multiple Factor Analysis of Contingence Tables (MFACT)

-* It also performs clustering analysis:
+2. **Classification - clustering :**
-    * Hierarchical Clustering on Principal Components (HCPC)
+    * Hierarchical Clustering on Principal Component (HCPC)
     * Variables Hierarchical Clustering Analysis (VARHCA)
     * Variables Hierarchical Clustering Analysis on Principal Components (VARHCPC)
     * Categorical Variables Hierarchical Clustering Analysis (CATVARHCA)

-* And Multidimensional scaling:
+3. **Multidimensional scaling :**
     * Scaling by MAjorizing a COmplicated Function (SMACOF)
     * Classical Multidimensional Scaling (CMDSCALE)
     * Metric and Non - Metric Multidimensional Scaling (MDS)

-* In some methods, it allowed to add supplementary informations such as supplementary individuals and/or variables.
+4. In some methods, it allowed to add supplementary informations such as supplementary individuals and/or variables.
-* It provides a geometrical point of view, a lot of graphical outputs.
+5. It provides a geometrical point of view, a lot of graphical outputs.
-* It provides efficient implementations, using a scikit-learn API.
+6. It provides efficient implementations, using a scikit-learn API.

 Those statistical methods can be used in two ways :
 * as descriptive methods ("datamining approach")